anamika-sen/anamika-sen.github.io/index.md

 <img style="float: right; width: 40%; padding: 6px;" src=" {{ site.url }}/assets/Photo%20(edited).JPG">

-I am a PhD candidate in the [Department of Economics](https://www.umass.edu/economics/) at the [University of Massachusetts Amherst](https://www.umass.edu/).
+<p align="justify"> I am a PhD candidate in the [Department of Economics](https://www.umass.edu/economics/) at the [University of Massachusetts Amherst](https://www.umass.edu/).
 I will be on the job market during the 2022-2023 academic year.

 My research interests lie in the areas of Macroeconomics, International Finance, and the Economics of Gender.